slippylolo/es-fomo.github.io/_pages/call.md

 nav: true
 ---

-**➡️ The deadline for submitting to ES-FoMo 2023 has passed!
-See you at the workshop, and stay tuned for a 2024 edition.**
+**➡️ ES-FoMo 2023 was a blast!
+Thank you for joining us at ICML in Hawaii, and stay tuned for a 2024 edition.**

 ## 📝 call for papers